AvadhutCTGT/PracticeIT/README.md

 # PracticeIT
 This is my practice repo
+Lets try new things